 GEOG5057: Research and Professional Issues in Sustainable Water Environments

-For students to develop and demonstrate a baseline level of academic and professional skills including, but not restricted to; academic reading, writing, oral communication, group work, peer assessment, research integrity, personal reflection and computer programming.
+For students to develop and demonstrate a baseline level of academic and professional skills including, but not restricted to; academic reading, writing, oral communication, group work, peer assessment, research integrity and personal reflection.

 Intended Learning Outcomes of Course